eastern-mennonite-university/wcsc-metroalerts/README.md

 - I am using Python 3.10.6 to make this project.

-- The only dependencies are Google's PIP packages, which is in a helpful command in the quickstart.
+- The only dependencies you need to download are Google's PIP packages, which is in a helpful command in the quickstart.
 The rest of the libraries are built in.

 - In order to get your API project setup, look at ThePythonCode's guide.
 ### Note: